felixSchl/neodoc/README.md

 [here](#deviations-from-the-original).
 To take neodoc for a ride, click [here][playground].

+**_A note to potential adopters and contributors:_** Neodoc is divided into two distinct parts &mdash; parsing the specification and parsing the argv, given the specificiation.
+Theoretically, the origin of the specification does not matter and the argv parser could be used standalone as it offers a more "correct" parse than most cli parsers out there, since it parses the input guided by the specification, rather than parsing the input and then matching it to the specification.
+See the "Features" section below.
+If neodoc finds adoption, I would not be surprised to see projects mimicking a yargs-like interface that use the neodoc parser, even though it somewhat defies the original idea of docopt.

 ## Features ##

 * Derive command line interface from help text